pokt-network/pocket-network-protocol/utility/README.md

 - PNI will need to to register at least one Gateway

   - The publicKey of the Gateway will be included in the re-genesis file
-  - `StakePerAppDelegation` will be set to 0
+  - The community and/or DAO will choose the initial value for `StakePerAppDelegation`
   - Other actors can register their own Gateways shortly after launch

 - Pocket Network scalability issues will be resolved